israelberger2/search_engine-/README.md

 ### Observer

-The Observer pattern is utilized in the project to handle dependencies between components, particularly in the context of the Pagerank algorithm during the crawling process.
-When the `Updater` class finishes inserting links into the database, it notifies the `Pagerank` class, which calculates the Pagerank scores for the newly inserted links.
+During the crawling process, whenever the `Updater` class finishes inserting a buffer of links into the database, it notifies the `Pagerank` class.
+The `Pagerank` class then calculates the Pagerank scores for the newly inserted links.
 This allows for efficient handling of dependencies and ensures that Pagerank scores are updated in real-time as new data is added to the database.

 ### Dependency Injection